srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 b) Then insert the following text after that sentence:

 `click`, a command-line library, is required for gTTS.
 The first cell of the notebook will check for and set up the correct `click` version.
 If an update is needed, it will then display a clear message in the notebook output prompting you to manually restart the runtime.
 After restarting, simply click `Run All` to continue.
+The code will display an HTML message to restart if the version is updated:

 ```python
 import importlib.metadata